Rajawali/RajawaliWear/README.md

 ![Rajawali](http://www.rozengain.com/files/rajawali-logo.jpg)

+## ATTENTION
+As of 03/17/2016, this template is fully integrated to the examples application which has been moved to the main Rajawali repository: https://github.com/Rajawali/Rajawali.
+This repository will remain for historical reference but **it is effectively abandoned and no responses from the maintainers should be expected.**

 #RajawaliWear

 Rajawali Wear is a plugin for the Rajawali 3D engine.
 This plugin aims to add drop in support for Android Wear device.